Gadicuz/ez-jwt/README.md

    - Check JWS header parameter `alg` (should be one of the standard algorithms).
    - Apply the key provider function to the header and get an array of keys.
    - Filter key array by key ID, algorithm, usage, and operations.
-   - Use the remaining key to verify JWS signature.
+   - Use the remaining key(s) to verify JWS signature.
    - Return JWS header and payload.
 * Check JWS header parameters `typ` (should be undefined or equals `'JWT'`) and `cty` (should be undefined).
 * UTF-8 decode and JSON parse JWS payload, get JWT claims object.